-In March 2019, AL003 entered the clinic with a 52-person trial being run at 6 sites in the U.S and Melbourne, Australia (May 2019 conference news).
-In a single-ascending-dose phase, 42 healthy participants receive infusions of one of seven escalating doses or placebo; in a subsequent multiple-ascending-dose phase, 10 participants with AD will receive drug, two placebo.
+In March 2019, AL003 entered the clinic with a 54-person trial being run at 6 sites in the U.S and Melbourne, Australia (May 2019 conference news).
+In a single-ascending-dose phase, 42 healthy participants receive infusions of one of seven escalating doses; in a subsequent multiple-ascending-dose phase, 10 participants with AD will receive drug, two placebo.
 Outcomes include safety, tolerability, pharmacokinetics, pharmacodynamics, and immunogenicity.
-The trial is projected to finish in July 2020.
+The trial is projected to finish in May 2021.

 For all trials of AL003, see clinicaltrials.gov.

 - Antibodies Against Microglial Receptors TREM2 and CD33 Head to Trials

 - Alzheimer’s Risk Genes Interact in Immune Cells

 - Estus S, Shaw BC, Devanney N, Katsumata Y, Press EE, Fardo DW.
 Evaluation of CD33 as a genetic risk factor for Alzheimer's disease.
 Acta Neuropathol.
 2019 Aug;138(2):187-199.
 Epub 2019 Apr 4 PubMed.